 We encourage you to implement the teaching-learning strategies that the faculty recommend to be successful in your academic endeavor to pass NCLEX and become a registered nurse.
 Also, take advantage of every opportunity to be part of the department through organizations, committee work, class representation, and service activities.

-With the highest aspirations for your success, The Department of Nursing Faculty
+With the highest aspirations for your success, Dr. McBroom and the Nursing Faculty

 Table of Contents